SQream/sqream_docs/data_type_guides/supported_data_types.rst

-SQream compresses all columns and types.
+SQreamDB compresses all columns and types.
 The data size noted is the maximum data size allocation for uncompressed data.

 .. toctree::
    :maxdepth: 1